 - Maintain regular updates and scan for Spamware/Malware: Most blacklisting happens due to spam being sent without you even noticing.
 The first line in defense is to ensure all your software stays up-to-date and that your server is scanned regularly.
 This includes root/administrator level scans as well as scans for issues with client CMS software, like WordPress, which are usually the cause for the issues.
 It would also help to have verbiage in your client contract to enforces regular updates and scans.
 No need for them to be caught off guard too.

-- Investigate new clients for history with email issues: Just like the questions about DDoS I mentioned in my last post, you can easily have this conversation early in the relationship.
-There is nothing wrong with getting some history from your potential clients.
+- Investigate new clients for history with email issues: There is nothing wrong with getting some history from your potential clients.
 A legitimate business owner will happily be forthcoming.
 And don’t prejudge them for being upfront!
 Having this information early in the relationship can help you prepare yourself.
 Things like coming up with a plan of engagement or mitigation can be reached mutually and help build a lasting relationship.

 - Configure Dedicated IP clients to use their Dedicated IP as the email sending IP: This one is a bit controversial.
 In my last post, I touched on the topic of the server’s primary IP address.
 This IP acts as the catch-all for many services, email included.
 Now, it’s perfectly acceptable to receive and send all mail from the server’s primary IP.
 But a domain on a dedicated IP can be configured to send from its own IP address.
 This allows email service for a domain to be segregated from the other domains on your server.
 That means, your IP gets blacklisted, it doesn’t affect all email.
 In practice, it’s not difficult but it can be challenging to keep track of individuals.
 Changes happen all the time and updating this configuration is just one more checkbox that can be missed.
 Worse is, if this configuration is overlooked, it can cause an interruption in email service or even blacklisting.
 But it may be worth the trouble, especially if you have a client who is sensitive about their email or has a spotty email history.